 36 Masters Level STEM students were randomized and split into two groups: one to be further divided by instructor and one to be further divided by machine.
 The game, however, was administered to all participants.

-The study found game-allocated teams performed comparable to those that were instructor-selected.
-The significant difference was time saved and fun experience were both greater in the former.
+The study found game-allocated teams performed comparably to those that were instructor-selected.
+The significant difference was found in “time saved” and “fun experience” were both greater in the former.
 Further research should be done on this front, as teams were built holistically, rather than trying to stack the shared skills of certain individuals (a factor that often leads to a few broken hearts when picking teams).